ner0-m/elsa/docs/guides/python_guide/filtered_backprojection.md

 ```

 Note that this step is to some extent optional.
 It would be sufficient to round to the next even
 number for the padding.
-However, the reconstruction is worse.
-Try it for yourself, replace the line
+However, the reconstruction will be worse.
+Try it for yourself, replace
-regarding padding with something like: `int(np.ceil(sinogram_shape / 2)) * 2`, and check the
+the line regarding padding with something like: `int(np.ceil(sinogram_shape / 2)) * 2`, and check
-reconstruction.
+the reconstruction.

 The next step is to create the filter.
 This will determine which frequencies one wishes to suppress
 and by how much.
-The simplest filter, is the Ideal Ramp filter.
+The simplest filter, is the ideal Ramp filter.
 It will suppress high frequency
-noises, compared to lower frequency ones.
+noise, compared to lower frequency noise.
 Interestingly, from a mathematical point of view, this is
 the exact solution.
-So let's create that
+So let us create that

 ```python
 def ramp_filter(size):